activeloopai/deeplake/docs/source/index.rst

 Deep Lake API Reference
 =======================

 Deep Lake is an open-source database for AI.
+This page contains the Deep Lake API reference, mostly focusing on codebase documentation.
+For tutorials, code examples, and high-level information, please check out the `Deep Lake Docs <https://docs.activeloop.ai/>`_.

 .. toctree::
    :maxdepth: 2